WorldEditAxe/securly-bypass/README.md

 2. Enable the mobile hotspot in Settings.
 3. Connect to the hotspot on your Chromebook.
 4. You're done!
 Don't forget to stay in CodeSandbox with the display on, or the server will be stopped by iOS.
-##### Public Resolver
-Use this if you can change the hotspot's DNS server.
-Otherwise, refer to the self-hosted method.
-1. Start the hotspot on your device of your choice.
-2. On your Chromebook, set the Wi-Fi's network's DNS to the public resolver (`141.148.132.76`).
-3. You're done!
-If these do not work (no hotspot), check below for some alternatives.
 ## Alternative Methods
 If the above methods do not work (no hotspot), check this list for alternatives.
 ### Chrome OS Storage Exploit